 What is the best beach near the St. Kitts cruise port?

 South Friars Bay is the most popular choice.
-Carambola Beach Club is nearby and more upscale, while Cockleshell Beach offers views of Nevis.
+Carambola Beach Club nearby offers a more upscale setting, while Cockleshell Beach provides beautiful views across the water toward Nevis.

 Are taxis easy to find at Port Zante?